Worktrees enable having multiple branches checked out at the same time.

 Why

-In mobile, quickly switching branches for bugfix/review doesn’t really work.
+In mobile, quickly switching branches for a bugfix/review doesn’t really work.
 With heavily compiled projects a branch switch can cause a long recompilation.
 Its more efficient to have multiple variants ready on disk.

 With AI, having multiple variants allows parallelizing the work agents and you are doing.